mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

-Creating a Python Node from scratch (for :code:`ament_python`)
+Creating a Python Node from scratch (for :program:`ament_python`)
 ==============================================================

 .. note::

-         **TL;DL** When using :code:`ament_python`
+         **TL;DL** When using :program:`ament_python`

          #.
 Modify :file:`package.xml` with any additional dependencies.
          #.
 Create the Node
          #.
 Modify the :file:`setup.py` file.

-Let us add an additional Node to our :code:`ament_python` package that actually uses ROS2 functionality.
+Let us add an additional Node to our :program:`ament_python` package that actually uses ROS2 functionality.
 These are the steps that must be taken, in general, to add a new node.

 Handling dependencies
 ---------------------

 It is common for new Nodes to have additional dependencies, so we will cover that here.
-For an :code:`ament_python` package, we must modify the :file:`package.xml` to add the dependencies.
+For an :program:`ament_python` package, we must modify the :file:`package.xml` to add the dependencies.

 In this toy example, let us add the :code:`rclpy` as dependency, because it is the :code:`Python` implementation of the :abbr:`RCL (ROS Client Library)`.
 All Nodes that use anything related to ROS2 will directly or indirectly depend on that library.